 You’ve probably heard the saying – Everything is bigger in Texas.
-Unfortunately, our mosquitoes are no exception.
-The yearly spring and summer rains along with the hot, humid weather work together very well to raise up a multitude of monster mosquitoes.
-And with these unrelenting insects come mosquito bites.
+Unfortunately, our mosquito population is no exception.
+The yearly spring and summer rains along with the hot, humid weather provide ripe conditions for an avalanche of pesky mosquitoes which provide humans and pets with mosquito bites and non-stop itching.

-Of course, along with those pesky mosquitoes come itchy mosquito bites.
-The itchiness that is experienced from these mosquito bites comes from the residual saliva left behind from the insect’s feasting on our blood.
-While other insects such as bees and wasps inject venom when they sting, the mosquito bites to feed on your blood.
+The itchiness that is experienced from mosquito bites comes from the residual saliva left behind from the insect’s feasting on our blood.
+While other insects such as bees and wasps inject venom when they sting, the individual mosquito bites to feed on your blood.
 The resulting bumps and itchiness come from an anticoagulant in the mosquito’s saliva that prevents your blood from clotting.
 This triggers a mild allergic reaction which results in the typical round, red bumps.
+Some people, especially children, can have a full-blown allergic reaction to mosquito bites and can develop hives, difficulty breathing, or a swollen throat.
+If any of these symptoms happen, contact a doctor immediately.

-Fortunately, just as our Creator decided to create these buzzing nuisances, we were also given many non-toxic, natural substance remedies to help with the itchiness and to also heal the mosquito bites in a proper manner.
+Fortunately, just as our Creator decided to create these buzzing pests, we were also given many non-toxic and natural remedies to help with the constant itchiness and healing of the mosquito bites in a safe manner.

 Best 11 Natural Remedies for Mosquito Bites

-- Apply some minced garlic to the bite.
-Leave it on for a few minutes, then wash off with soap and water.
+Apply some minced garlic stirred into coconut oil to the bite.
+Leave it on for ten minutes, then wash off with soap and water.
 Garlic has anti-inflammatory properties as well as antibacterial properties.

-- Essential Oils.
 Both lavender as well as tea tree oil have antibacterial properties and are effective for mosquito bites.
-Calendula and peppermint are also effective.
+Calendula, lemon balm and peppermint are also effective.
+Be sure to always add essential oils to an organic carrier oil before application.

-- Colloidal Silver Gel.
 Colloidal Silver Gel has been used for burns and wounds for centuries.
 Silver has great healing properties for the skin.
-Apply to affected area.
+Apply to affected area as needed.
+A quality colloidal silver gel provides a long-lasting immediate relief and will protect your skin from developing any infections.
 Do not wash off.

-- Raw honey.
 Helps to soothe the sting and itchiness.
-Apply to bite area and cover with band-aide.
+Apply a small amount to the bite area and cover with band-aide.
 Honey also as antibacterial properties.

-- Herbal Tea Bags.
 Tea bags are often used on the eye area to reduce puffiness.
-They work the same magic on mosquito bites.
-Take a cool, used herbal tea bag and place it on the bite.
+They can work the same magic on mosquito bites.
+Take a cool, used herbal tea bag and place it directly on the bite.

 Reducing Inflammation from Mosquito Bites